Brian-Pho/Textbook-Notes/content/posts/textbooks/neuroscience-exploring-the-brain/index.md

 - The realization that the largest structure of our brain receives all its neurons by orderly, long-distance migration.
 ![Figure PM](figurePM.png)
 - Cortical areas differ not only in terms of cytoarchitecture but also in terms of connections.
-- It’s suggested that the thalamus is import for specifying the pattern of cortical areas.
+- It’s suggested that the thalamus is important for specifying the pattern of cortical areas.
 - The subplate layer of earliest born neurons seems to contain the instructions for the assembly of the cortical quilt.
 - The stages of developing the long-range connections in the brain
     - Pathway selection